juansgomez87/datasets_emotion/README.md

 [7] Coutinho, E., & Schuller, B. (2017).
 Shared acoustic codes underlie emotional communication in music and -speech—evidence from deep transfer learning.
 PLoS ONE, 12(6).

+[8] Yang, S., et al. (2017).
+Multi-scale Analysis of Agreement Levels in Perceived Emotion Ratings During Live Performance.
+Late-Breaking/Demo of the 18th International Society for Music Information Retrieval Conference (ISMIR), Suzhou, China.

-[8] Cancino-Chacón, C.E., et al. (2018).
+[9] Cancino-Chacón, C.E., et al. (2018).
 Computational Models of Expressive Music Performance: A Comprehensive and Critical Review.
 Frontiers in Digital Humanities, 5.

-[9] Korzeniowski, F. et al. (2020).
+[10] Korzeniowski, F. et al. (2020).
 Mood Classification using Listening Data.
 In Proceedings of the 21st International Society for Music Information Retrieval Conference (ISMIR).
 Virtual.

-[10] Chaki, S., et al. (2020).
+[11] Chaki, S., et al. (2020).
 Explaining perceived emotion predictions in music: an attentive approach.
 In Proceedings of the 21st International Society for Music Information Retrieval Conference (ISMIR).
 Virtual.

-[11] Hung, H.T., et al. (2021).
+[12] Hung, H.T., et al. (2021).
 EMOPIA: A Multi-Modal Pop Piano Dataset For Emotion Recognition and Emotion-based Music Generation.
 In Proceedings of the 22nd International Society for Music Information Retrieval Conference (ISMIR).
 Virtual.

+[13] Yang, S., et al. (2021).
+Examining emotion perception agreement in live music performance.
+IEEE Transactions on Affective Computing.

 ##### Lyrics

-[12] Laurier, C. et al. (2008).
+[1] Laurier, C. et al. (2008).
 Multimodal music mood classification using audio and lyrics.
 In Proceedings of the 7th International Conference on Machine Learning and Applications, San Diego, USA.

-[13] Hu, X. & Downie, J.S.
+[2] Hu, X. & Downie, J.S.
 (2010) When lyrics outperform audio for music mood classification: a feature analysis.
 In Proceedings of the 11th International Society for Music Information Retrieval Conference (ISMIR), Utrecht, The Netherlands, pp. 619-624.

-[14] Kermanidis, K. et al. (2014).
+[3] Kermanidis, K. et al. (2014).
 Combining Language Modeling and LSA on Greek Song "Words" for Mood Classification.
 International Journal on Artificial Intelligence Tools, 23(2).

-[15] Çano, E. & Morisio, M. (2017).
+[4] Çano, E. & Morisio, M. (2017).
 MoodyLyrics: A Sentiment Annotated Lyrics Dataset.
 In Proceeedings of the International Conference on Intelligent Systems, Metaheuristics and Swarm Intelligence (ISMI), pp. 118-124.

-[16] Delbouys, R., et al. (2018).
+[5] Delbouys, R., et al. (2018).
 Music Mood Detection Based on Audio and Lyrics with Deep Neural Net.
 In Proceedings of the 19th International Society for Music Information Retrieval Conference (ISMIR).
 Paris, France.

-[17] Malheiro, R., et al. (2018).
+[6] Malheiro, R., et al. (2018).
 Emotionally-Relevant Features for Classification and Regression of Music Lyrics.
 IEEE Transactions on Affective Computing, 9(2).

 ##### Annotation gathering

-[18] Aljanaki, A., Wiering, F., & Veltkamp, R. C. (2015).
+[1] Aljanaki, A., Wiering, F., & Veltkamp, R. C. (2015).
 Studying emotion induced by music through a crowdsourcing game.
 Information Processing and Management, 52, pp. 115–128.

-[19] Çano, E. (2017).
+[2] Çano, E. (2017).
 Crowdsourcing emotions in music domain.
 International Journal of Artificial Intelligence and Applications, 8(4), pp. 24-40.

-[20] Gómez-Cañón, J.S., et al. (2020).
+[3] Gómez-Cañón, J.S., et al. (2020).
 Joyful for you and tender for us: the influence of individual characteristics on emotion labeling and classification.
 In Proceedings of the 21st International Society for Music Information Retrieval Conference (ISMIR).
 Montréal, Canada (virtual).

-[21] Gómez-Cañón, J.S., et al. (2020).
+[4] Gómez-Cañón, J.S., et al. (2020).
 Improving emotion annotation of music using citizen science.
 In Proceedings of the 16th International Conference on Music Perception and Cognition (ICMPC/ESCOM).
 Sheffield, United Kingdom (virtual).

-[22] Gutiérrez-Páez, N., et al. (2021).
+[5] Gutiérrez-Páez, N., et al. (2021).
 Emotion annotation of music: a citizen science approach.
 In Proceedings of the 27th International Conference on Collaboration Technologies and Social Computing (CollabTech).
 Trier, Germany (virtual).

 ##### Context-sensitive models

-[23] Jackson, J. C., et al. (2019).
+[1] Jackson, J. C., et al. (2019).
 Emotion semantics show both cultural variation and universal structure.
 Science, 366(6472), pp. 1517–1522.

-[24] Hu, X., & Yang, Y.-H. (2017).
+[2] Hu, X., & Yang, Y.-H. (2017).
 The Mood of Chinese Pop Music: Representation and Recognition.
 Journal of the American Society for Information Science and Technology, 68(8), pp. 1899–1910.

-[25] Patra, B.G., et al. (2018).
+[3] Patra, B.G., et al. (2018).
 Multimodal mood classification of Hindi and Western songs.
 Journal of Intelligent Information Systems, 51, pp. 579-596.

-[26] Fan, J., et al. (2020).
+[4] Fan, J., et al. (2020).
 A Comparative Study of Western and Chinese Classical Music based on Soundscape Models.
 In Proceedings of the 45th International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Barcelona, Spain.

-[27] Gómez-Cañón, J.S., et al. (2020).
+[5] Gómez-Cañón, J.S., et al. (2020).
 Transfer learning from speech to music: towards language-sensitive emotion recognition models.
 In Proceedings of the 28th European Signal Processing Conference (EUSIPCO).
-Amsterdam, The Netherlands (virtual.
+Amsterdam, The Netherlands (virtual).

+[6] Pandrea, A.G., et al. (2020).
+Cross-Dataset Music Emotion Recognition: an End-to-End Approach.
+Late-Breaking/Demo of the 21st International Society for Music Information Retrieval Conference (ISMIR).
+Montréal, Canada (virtual).

-[28] Gómez-Cañón, J.S., et al. (2021).
+[7] Gómez-Cañón, J.S., et al. (2021).
 Language-sensitive Music Emotion Recognition models: are we really there yet?
 In Proceedings of the 46th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 Toronto, Canada (virtual).

 ##### Personalized models

-[29] Yang, Y.-H., et al. (2007).
+[1] Yang, Y.-H., et al. (2007).
 Music Emotion Recognition: The Role of Individuality.
 Proceedings of the International Workshop on Human-Centered Multimedia, pp. 13–22.

-[30] Yang, Y.-H. & Liu, J.-Y. (2013).
+[2] Yang, Y.-H. & Liu, J.-Y. (2013).
 Quantitative Study of Music Listening Behavior in a Social and Affective Context.
-IEEE Transactions on Multimedia (TMM), 15(6), pp. 1304-1315.
+IEEE Transactions on Multimedia, 15(6), pp. 1304-1315.

-[31] Yang, Y.-H. & Liu, J.-Y. (2015).
+[3] Yang, Y.-H. & Liu, J.-Y. (2015).
 Quantitative Study of Music Listening Behavior in a Smartphone Context.
-ACM Transactions on Interactive Intelligent Systems (TiiS).
-5(3).
+ACM Transactions on Interactive Intelligent Systems, 5(3).

-[32] Wang, J.C., et al. (2017).
-Affective Music Informaion Retrieval.
+[4] Wang, J.C., et al. (2017).
+Affective Music Information Retrieval.
 In: Tkalčič M., et al. (eds) Emotions and Personality in Personalized Services.
 Human–Computer Interaction Series.
 Springer.

-[33] Gómez-Cañón, J.S., et al. (2021).
+[5] Gómez-Cañón, J.S., et al. (2021).
 Let’s agree to disagree: consensus entropy active learning for personalized music emotion recognition.
 In Proceedings of the 22nd International Society for Music Information Retrieval Conference (ISMIR).
 Virtual.

 #### Books
 [1] Meyer, L. B. (1961).
 Emotion and Meaning.
 University of Chicago Press.